 If we build it, they will come …

 It’s hard to believe that a little over a year and a half ago we moved into our new property at 4840 W. 29th Ave in the SloHi Neighborhood.
 This year has brought tremendous change for us and we are so much stronger for it—thanks to you!
-Our 6 month renovation project officially began March 27th!
+Our renovation project is projected to be finished by December 2023!
 We are so excited to watch our building transform into a huge meditation hall, patio, bookstore, cafe, and residence for students and our kind teacher.

 We are so fortunate that our community has grown at a time when many spiritual centers have struggled to keep open.
 Even in the face of pandemic related complications, challenging building requirements, relocating, and the rising cost of inflation, we have been able to do almost the unthinkable—expand!
 Our new location has been incredibly successful.
 New people are finding us—we have more people than ever—and our established community has thrived.

 Buddha’s teachings give people the invaluable ability to access their own inner peace and discover authentic hope and inspiration.
 In a time when our society is facing unparalleled challenges and daunting mental health problems our meditation classes are needed more than ever.

 “By coming to classes, I have gained some insights into myself that have helped me understand my anxiety and anger.
 This practice and community have been life changing for me.” —Kathy, new KMC CO member.